raspberrypi/documentation/configuration/raspi-config.md

 Selecting this option shows the following text:

 ```
-This tool provides a straight-forward way of doing initial configuration of the Raspberry Pi.
+This tool provides a straightforward way of doing initial configuration of the Raspberry Pi.
 Although it can be run at any time, some of the options may have difficulties if you have heavily customised your installation.
 ```

 <a name="finish"></a>
 ### Finish

 Use this button when you have completed your changes.
 You will be asked whether you want to reboot or not.
-When used for the first time it's best to reboot.
+When used for the first time, it's best to reboot.
 There will be a delay in rebooting if you have chosen to resize your SD card.

+<a name="development-of-this-tool"></a>
 ## Development of this tool

 See this tool's source at [github.com/RPi-Distro/raspi-config](https://github.com/RPi-Distro/raspi-config), where you can open issues and create pull requests.